yungryce/alx-low_level_programming/0x0E-structures_typedef/README.md

-A README file in Markdown format is a common way to provide documentation and information about a project.
-Below is an example of a README.md file for a project that explains structures in the C programming language:

 # Structures in C

 This project aims to explain the concept of structures in the C programming language.
 Structures allow you to create user-defined data types that can hold multiple pieces of related data.